josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

 * `scrapy version` displays version.. duh (no need for -- prefix)
 * `~/.bash_profile` add `alias ll='ls -l'` for instant access to ls verbose (incl. permissions)
 * `~/.bash_profile` add `export PATH="$PATH:~/scripts"` to add scripts dir to path, global .sh/any cmds
+* on OSX homebrew is used instead of apt-get
+* test `brew update` via wifi, not tethered

+  Ctrl + a   Go to the beginning of the line (Home) Ctrl + e   Go to the End of the line (End)
+  Ctrl + p   Previous command (Up arrow)
+  Ctrl + n   Next command (Down arrow)
+   Alt + b   Back (left) one word      or use Option+Right-Arrow Alt + f   Forward (right) one word  or use Option+Left-Arrow Ctrl + f   Forward one character
+  Ctrl + b   Backward one character
+  Ctrl + xx  Toggle between the start of line and current cursor position Ctrl + l   clear screen, does NOT clear buffer/history, simple $clear Ctrl + U   Clears the line before the cursor position.
+If you are at the end of the line, clears the entire line. ctrl + H   backspace ctrl + D   exit find out what xcode 11 cmd line tools is/means